ORGANIC GRAPE ALCOHOL: BEST CHOICE FOR HERBAL FORMULAS.

 All the information about vegetable glycerin and alcohol I shared comes from research and years of clinical experience and testing and using the best ingredients needed to get very sick people well.

-The special organic grape alcohol used in our formulas as I described in the last blog, is organic grape alcohol.
-It is important, I believe to use a organic form of alcohol to avoid toxins and reactions that can be found from grain alcohol and vegetable glycerin.
+The special organic grape alcohol used in our formulas, as I described in the last blog, is organic grape alcohol.
+It is important, I believe to use an organic form of alcohol to avoid toxins and reactions that can be found from grain alcohol and vegetable glycerin.

 The Organic Grape alcohol we use is USP.
-This is the standard in the industry, whether it is grain, other alcohol,or glycerin, it is USP.
+This is the standard in the industry, whether it is grain, other forms of alcohol, or glycerin, it is USP.
 USP, United States Pharmacopeia, means it meets or exceeds governmental requirements.

 Alcohol as a base is used in most formulas, including herbal and homeopathic formulations, in this country and in other countries.